kristian-lange-tw/JATOS_docs_v3/pages/Use-Prolific.md

 });
 ```

-Of course, this can also be done together with `jatos.submitResultData`.
-You most likely want to do this, if you want to store result data in JATOS when you finish the last component.
-The only reason why you might not want to do this is if you have already submitted data at some earlier point in your code, or from an earlier component:
+Of course, this can also be done together with `jatos.submitResultData` if you want to store result data in JATOS:

 ```JavaScript
 var result = { test: "some results" };